Home | Volume 48 | Article number 60

 Table 4: neonatal outcomes among participants

-Figure 1: consort algorithm of the randomization and follow up of study participants.
+Figure 1: consort algorithm of the randomization and follow-up of study participants

-Figure 2: indications for repeat cesarean section
+Figure 2: indications for repeat caesarean section

 Figure 3: proportion of successful vaginal birth after caesarean section (VBAC) with number of membrane sweeping